-When we apply ourselves we often rediscover aspects of ourselves long neglected that if used properly can make our lives have meaning.
+When we apply ourselves, we often rediscover positive aspects that we long neglected that, if used correctly, can make our lives have meaning.
 And in finding meaning, we are often not doing what we thought we should do.

 Rediscovery: A New Focus

 In changing occupations, he rediscovered his love of words and giving voice to those who seemingly did not have one.
-When the house closed, I was persuaded to start writing to a broader recovering audience and the TIERS curriculum evolved.
-From that, I also rediscovered my love of writing and started my blog, From Addict 2 Advocate.
+When the house closed, people encouraged me to start writing to a broader recovering audience, and the TIERS curriculum evolved.
+From that, I also rediscovered my love of writing and started my blog From Addict 2 Advocate.

-When Scott Biddulph encouraged me to write for Two Drops of Ink, I knew that while I wasn’t spreading the recovery message and love of writing in the same way, this new way brought the messages of recovery and writing to more people, and my love of words as agents of healing was rekindled.
+When Scott Biddulph encouraged me to write for Two Drops of Ink, I knew that while I wasn’t spreading the recovery message and love of writing in the same way, this new way brought the messages of recovery and writing to more people.
+Writing there rekindled my love of words as agents of change and healing.

 I would have to assume responsibility for my choices, and whether I was going to continue with my use even when I knew the damage it was causing.
 “I’m sorry” was no longer going to be an acceptable reply to people.
 I was going to have to change and demonstrate that my guilt had a purpose; it was motivating me to change because I wanted relationships improved.

 When I accepted responsibility for my poor choices, I found that liberating.
-Too many people are afraid of accepting responsibility for their choices.
+Too many people are afraid of taking responsibility for their choices.
 Yet, when we do, we are then in control of the next decision.
-We can acknowledge that we did not make good choices and now we are willing to learn from others, or not make the same mistakes again.
+We can acknowledge that we did not make good choices, and now we are willing to learn from others, or not make the same mistakes again.

 I made many mistakes in my use, and as a result, my daughters weren’t speaking to me, my parents were disappointed in my behaviors, and I was floundering in my career.
-When I took my inventory and became familiar with the Seventeen Spiritual Principles, I realized that there were aspects of myself that I’d used in a negative way.
+When I took my inventory and became familiar with the Seventeen Spiritual Principles, I realized that there were aspects of myself that were positive.
+Still, I’d used them in negative ways.
 Those included:

 - Acceptance – I didn’t argue with my dealer; whatever he sold, I bought